 The other benefit to using channel faders is you can mix multiple channels at the same time.
 Many mid and high-level controllers offer you the option of mixing up to four channels at once.

 Using the channel faders you can set volumes for the various channels and layer songs.
 Your creative options are expanded when you have precise control over the volume of each channel.

 Another benefit is you reduce the risk of muting your set.
 If you disable the crossfader you won’t run into a potential issue where you nudge the crossfader to a side where there is no track playing.
 The extra resistance that channel faders provide means this scenario is unlikely.

 Which One Should I Use?

 Many professional DJs do not use the crossfader and instead use the channel faders for their mixes.
 The increased level of control is something you will grow to love compared to the restrictions imposed on you by using a crossfader.

 To become a skilled DJ it’s important to know the benefits of both.
 Having multiple options for transitions allows your sets to be unique and polished.
-It also gives you more tools when things might be going wrong in the middle of your set.
-Practise with both and find which one you feel more comfortable with but don’t disregard one for the other.
+You can then start to add things like DJ effects into your sets to give them more character.